chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 `ChatwootApp.enterprise?`

 ### Routes
-In cases where you want to limit the the access of a specific route to `Enterprise` Edition alone, use the `ChatwootApp.enterprise?` helper.
+If you want to limit the access of a specific route to `Enterprise` Edition alone, use the `ChatwootApp.enterprise?` helper.

 ```
   if ChatwootApp.enterprise?